simonneutert/simonneutert.github.io/src/_posts/2025/2025-02-09-passwordless-systemd-restarts.md

 deployuser ALL=(ALL) NOPASSWD: /bin/systemctl restart myapponsystemd.service
 ```

-Then log into your VPS/Server as your deployuser and try the restart.
+Then log into your VPS/Server as your deployuser and restart your app 🚀

 ```bash
 $ sudo systemctl restart myapponsystemd.service